mati-fernandez/portfolio-react/tailwind-migration.md

 ### Only complex or frequently reused selectors are kept in @layer base.

-## Implementing Motion for better integration with TailWind

--
 ## Using @apply in Tailwind CSS
 When using @apply inside a Tailwind layer (@layer base, components, or utilities), the rule must only contain utility classes.
 If you mix @apply with pure CSS properties inside the same selector, it will cause a build error.